-Among the primary and unique services the CCAR provides to the Reform movement, including to its Rabbis, congregations and community-based organizations, is a professionally managed and implemented Placement service which goes far beyond a simple “jobs” bank.
-In addition to gathering and sharing information about rabbi openings in synagogues throughout America, CCAR Placement also gathers and advertises open positions in academic, hospital and other community-based settings.
+Among the primary and unique services the CCAR provides to the Reform Movement, including to its rabbis, congregations and community-based organizations, is a professionally managed and implemented Placement service that goes far beyond a simple “jobs” bank.
+In addition to gathering and sharing information about rabbinic openings in synagogues throughout America, CCAR Placement also gathers and advertises open positions in academic, hospital and other community-based settings.

-The CCAR helps rabbis plan and advance their careers through such helpful services as Career Review, diverse Professional Development opportunities, resume and personal statement presentations and special training for rabbis interested in Interim positions.
-CCAR Placement also works closely with the CCAR Mentoring program which pairs experienced rabbis with those who are newly ordained to facilitate and support their transition from Seminary to the workplace.
+The CCAR helps rabbis plan and advance their careers through such helpful services as career review, diverse professional development opportunities, resume and personal statement presentations and special training for rabbis interested in Interim positions.
+CCAR Placement also works closely with the CCAR Mentoring program that pairs experienced rabbis with those who are newly ordained to facilitate and support their transition from seminary to the workplace.

 For Congregations and Other Organizations